IBM/z_ansible_collections_samples/z_appliance_control_center/appliance_deploy_default_ansible/README.md

 ## Installing ACC - Preparations

+**Note**: The following steps are tested and verified on MacOS terminal.
+Windows users can either use Windows Subsystem for Linux (WSL) or run equivalent commands of the ones described below.
+Linux users can use terminal to run the commands.

 - Download the ACC installation image from Fix Central and store it on your control node (i.e., your laptop).
+- Ensure the control node (your laptop) and ACC IP address have sufficient authority and are added to the appropriate HMC whitelist to allow for proper communication to the HMC.
 - Ensure that in the HMC, the Secure Service Container (SSC) based ACC LPAR activation profile is created and is updated with correct values of network settings. (`chpid`, `prefix`, `fid`, etc.) and storage (initial 16 GB storage is required for ACC).